Overview

 Funding Support

-The Detroit URC’s Small Planning Grant Program is supported by funds from the following sources: William T. Grant Foundation, University of Michigan’s Poverty Solutions, School of Social Work (SSW), and School for Environment and Sustainability (SEAS).
+The Detroit URC’s Small Planning Grant Program is supported by funds from the following sources: William T. Grant Foundation, School of Social Work (SSW), School for Environment and Sustainability (SEAS), and Michigan Institute for Clinical Health Research (MICHR).

-Past funding sources include the National Institute on Minority Health and Health Disparities, the Robert Wood Johnson Clinical Scholars Program at the University of Michigan, Michigan Institute for Clinical and Health Research (MICHR), and the University of Michigan Vice Provost for Global Engagement and Interdisciplinary Academic Affairs.
+Past funding sources include the National Institute on Minority Health and Health Disparities, the Robert Wood Johnson Clinical Scholars Program at the University of Michigan, University of Michigan Poverty Solutions, and the University of Michigan Vice Provost for Global Engagement and Interdisciplinary Academic Affairs.

 Eligibility